 And then I got to meet more of the wonderful people who are making my book ... a book.

 Lots of the people I met had already read A Snicker of Magic *gulp*, and took the time to tell me how much they enjoyed it.
 That was surreal.
 I was overwhelmed in a wonderful way.
 I met lots of the talented people who work in sales, and one such fantastical individual told me that the book was like a dessert you never, ever forget.
 As a connoisseur of all things dessert, I understand the weight of that compliment!
-Another new friend bequeathed me with this swankified necklace:
+My new Scholastic friend Nikki bequeathed me this swankified necklace:

 Which is now on my parents' mantel, I kid you not.
 I picked it up to get a picture of it and my dad frowned and said, "Where are you taking my ice cream?"